mvolkmann/blog/src/python/jupyter.md

 ## Text Editor

-To open a text file in a new tab, open the file browser in the left sidebar and double-click the file.

-To edit using preferred key bindings, select Settings ...
+To edit text files using preferred key bindings, select Settings ...
 Text Editor Key Map ... {key map name}
 where the options are default, Sublime Text, vim, and emacs.
 There are also extensions that enable use of Vim key bindings in